aniruddha92003/Social-Network-Data-Analysis-using-Python/README.md

-# 📊 Social Network Data Analysis using Python
+# 📊 Social Media Data Analysis using Python
 This project focuses on analyzing and cleaning data from a simulated social media platform.
 It demonstrates how to handle JSON data, clean inconsistencies, and implement recommendation systems like "People You May Know" and "Pages You May Like" using Python.

 # 📁 Project Structure